Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 2. Decline Dumbbell Fly

-shirtless man in a decline dumbbell fly position
+Man doing a decline dumbbell fly

 1. Lie back on the decline bench with dumbbells in each hand.
 Lift your arms right above your chest with a slight bend in the elbows.